-- 1. Failure to complete a head to toe physical assessment - 2.
-Failure to administer medication while verifying the 5 Rights - 3.
+- 1. Failure to complete a focused or head to toe physical assessment - 2.
+Failure to administer medication while verifying the 6 Rights - 3.
 Failure to use standard precautions when providing client care - 4.
 Failure to complete simulation experience using professional behavior

-In the event of a critical incident during a simulation, the associate director of simulation will meet with the student(s) to discuss the events leading up to the critical incident.
-The associate director of simulation will work with the student(s) to identify a day for remediation, which will include review of skills and repeating the scenario in which the critical incident occurred.
+In the event of a critical incident during a simulation, the simulation educator will meet with the student(s) to discuss the events leading up to the critical incident.
+The simulation educator will work with the student(s) to identify a day for remediation, which will include review of skills, and a second day to repeat the skill in a portion of the scenario or a similar experience in which the critical incident occurred.
 The associate director of simulation will also notify the course coordinator of the critical incident and remediation plan.